 The student makes any final corrections to the dissertation document as requested by the committee.
-The final version of the dissertation is due in the Graduate College well before the end of the graduating semester (see https://grad.arizona.edu/gsas/degree-requirements/important-degree-dates-and-deadlines).
+The final version of the dissertation is due in the Graduate College well before the end of the graduating semester.
 The final step a Ph.D. student takes is to submit the dissertation to the Graduate College for format review and archiving.
 The submission may be made electronically after the defense, once the Dissertation Committee grants final approval to the dissertation (i.e. after completion of any revisions requested at the defense).
 The initial dissertation submission must be made in time to meet the Graduate College deadline for the specific graduation semester.
 If the submission is made after the stated deadline, the student will instead graduate in the following term and will be required to register for that term.